Kusumoto/psu-sis-autoregister/README.md

 # !!
-Project not comfirm to work in SIS correct version because project is been longer support.!!
+Project not comfirm to work in SIS correct version because project is not been longer support.!!

 http://kusumoto.github.io/psu-sis-autoregister/